-Whether you’re a CEO scoping your ERP project now or you’re the CIO the process of selecting ERP software, it’s a good time to failure-proof your ERP project.
+Whether you’re the CEO scoping your ERP project now or you’re the CIO in the process of selecting ERP software, it’s a good time to failure-proof your ERP project.

 Done right, implementing an ERP will eradicate silos, immensely improve efficiency, help you grow and earn your business a lot of money.
 But unfortunately, that’s not the end of the story.
 Challenges like user adoption, blown budgets and timelines and overly demanding ERP projects will drain money, time and resources, and in the worst case scenario cost you your company.

 In this article, we’re going to uncover the major issues that sabotage your ERP implementation efforts, the real reason they happen and how to prevent them.

 - Which problems and challenges do services firms face in ERP projects?

 - The root cause of ERP implementation failure

 - How do you overcome the challenges of ERP implementation?